September 4: Today in Royal History

 Unofficial Royalty: Joan of England, Queen of Sicily, Countess of Toulouse

-September 4, 1557 – Birth of Sophie of Mecklenburg-Güstrow, Queen of Denmark, wife of King Frederik II of Denmark and Norway, in Wismar, Duchy of Mecklenburg, now in the German state of Mecklenburg-Vorpommern
+September 4, 1557 – Birth of Sophie of Mecklenburg-Güstrow, Queen of Denmark and Norway, wife of King Frederik II of Denmark and Norway, in Wismar, Duchy of Mecklenburg, now in the German state of Mecklenburg-Vorpommern

 In 1572, Sophie married King Frederik II of Denmark and Norway.
 The couple had seven children.
 Through their daughter Anna, who married James VI, King of Scots, later also James I, King of England, they are ancestors of the British Royal Family.
 Despite a 23-year age difference, Frederik II and Sophie had a happy marriage.
 Sophie is consistently mentioned in Frederik’s handwritten diary as “mynt Soffye“, meaning “my Sophie”.
 She never interfered in government matters but always accompanied him on his travels, participated in his hunts, and nursed him when he was ill.
 Sophie was interested in books, visited the Danish pioneering astronomer Tycho Brahe, collected folk songs, and encouraged historian Anders Sørensen Vedel to publish his Hundredvisebogen, a collection of a hundred Danish folk songs he had gathered that became the foundation of Danish literary tradition.